thirdreality/nightlight_mt/README.md

 Connect this device to your Google Account, tap "I agree" On the bottom right screen, then Connecting device to Google Home...

-Wait a moment when you see "Device connected", then tap Done, in your home you can find 3 new devices, you can select a device to change its name in the settings (tap Gear icon in the upper right corner)
+Wait a moment when you see "Device connected", then tap Done, in your home you can find a new device, you can change its name in the settings (tap Gear icon in the upper right corner)

 ### Reset Google Nest